daz4126/Nanny-State/README.md

 </div>

 In NANNY STATE, the state is everything.
-It is the single source of truth in the application and stores all the app data as properties.
-The view is an HTML representation of the data stored in the state and returns a string of HTML based on the state.
-When a user interacts with the page, they trigger event handlers defined in the view that hook into the `Update` function stored in the state.
-This is the only way any properties in the state can be changed and ensures that any changes are deterministic with predictable outcomes.
+It is the single source of truth in the application where all the app data is stored.
+The view is an HTML representation of the state.
+When a user interacts with the page, they trigger event handlers defined in the view that hook into the state's `Update` method.
+This is the only way the state can be changed and ensures that any updates are deterministic with predictable outcomes.
 After any updates to the state, the view is automatically re-rendered to reflect the changes made.

 ## Background

 NANNY STATE was inspired by [Hyperapp](https://hyperapp.dev) and [Redux](https://redux.js.org) and uses the [µhtml](https://github.com/WebReflection/uhtml) library for rendering.
 It is open source software; please feel free to help out or contribute.

-The name is inspired by the [British phrase](https://en.wikipedia.org/wiki/Nanny_state) for an overly protective, centralised government.
-In a similar way, NANNY STATE protects all the app data by storing it centrally and provides the only way the data can be updated.
+The name is a [British phrase](https://en.wikipedia.org/wiki/Nanny_state) for an overly protective, centralised government.
+In a similar way, NANNY STATE stores all the app data centrally and controls how it is updated.

 ## Installation